-On a scale of 1-10, with "1" being unimportant and "10" being very important, sidewalks are considered a "7" to the citizens of Salem.
+In a 2012 survey, the citizens of Salem determined sidewalks to be "7" on a scale of 1-10, with "1" being unimportant and "10" being very important.
 Sidewalks exist on streets leading to the schools in Salem and crosswalks exist at the schools.
 Some students have to cross major state highways to get to school.
+Sidewalks and ADA connections will be improved between the school, community center, and park will be improved as a part of the Transportation Alternatives Program (TAP) granted by MoDOT in 2016.
+As of June 2019, the city of Salem has gone out for bid to complete the work.

 At this time, due to citizen interest, the city will seek to expand existing sidewalks by replacing sidewalks which are cracked, broken or narrow in the business district, parks and school areas.
-The motives for the city to have a comprehensive sidewalk plan are health/wellness, accessibility and reducing environmental impact.
+The 2012 motives for the city to have a comprehensive sidewalk plan are health/wellness, accessibility and reducing environmental impact.